tomstatham/orthotic_Scaling/README.md

-# orthotic_Scaling
+# orthotic_Automation
-Created a program last year to work out scales when transforming models
+Created a various programs whilst working at Techstep to streamline our workflow